mbsimonovic/terraform-aws-service-catalog/core-concepts.md

 #### Extend Gruntwork Services

 One way to populate your Service Catalog is to extend Gruntwork Services.
-There are two ways to do this:
+There are several ways to do this:

 1. **(RECOMMENDED) Wrap a Gruntwork Service**.
 The best way to extend a Gruntwork Service is to wrap it and add your additional functionality on top of it.
 Since Gruntwork Services export the IDs of all resources they create, adding